Surgery for brain cancer

 Surgery in the brain or spinal cord is called neurosurgery.
-Removing all or part of the tumour may allow you to return to leading an active life.

 Learn more about:

-- Types of surgery
+- Types of surgery for brain cancer

 - Side effects of surgery